amymacumc/WanderPal/README.md

 ## 💖 Agent Personality Overview

 We offer three distinct Agent modes to cater to different user preferences for personalized travel planning:
+- **Current Agent: Personal Butler (Efficient & Detail-Oriented Planner)** A professional and attentive Agent that focuses on fulfilling users’ practical travel needs.
+Whether it’s precise transportation arrangements or detailed budget planning, this Agent delivers highly efficient and personalized itineraries.
-- **Free Spirit (Healing & Gentle Companion)**
-A warm and empathetic Agent that invites users to share their current mood and travel inspirations.
+- **Future Agent: Free Spirit (Healing & Gentle Companion)** A warm and empathetic Agent that invites users to share their current mood and travel inspirations.
 Whether you’re seeking an escape from the hustle or a place for inner healing, this Agent will accompany you in designing a soft, thoughtful journey.
-- **Personal Butler (Efficient & Detail-Oriented Planner)** A professional and attentive Agent that focuses on fulfilling users’ practical travel needs.
-Whether it’s precise transportation arrangements or detailed budget planning, this Agent delivers highly efficient and personalized itineraries.
-- **Inspiration Explorer (Adventurous & Bold Guide)** A playful and daring Agent that helps users discover unique, off-the-beaten-path destinations.
+- **Future Agent: Inspiration Explorer (Adventurous & Bold Guide)** A playful and daring Agent that helps users discover unique, off-the-beaten-path destinations.
 From transparent bubble houses by the forest to hidden cafés in abandoned trains, this Agent sparks spontaneous, exciting adventures tailored to your mood.

 ---